RSC-Labs/medusa-store-analytics/README.md

 </h1>

 <h2>
-  Note: This plugin will be migrated to Medusa v2, when v2 will reach production readiness.
+  Note: Migration to v2 has been started.
+Progress: 5%.
 </h2>